 For medications we have never prescribed you before, you will need to speak with a provider in an appointment to obtain a prescription.

 Please have the pharmacist fax us a prior authorization request so we know to do the necessary paperwork to obtain insurance coverage of your medication.
 Alternatively, you can call your Team RN to let them know so they can troubleshoot with the pharmacy on your behalf.

 Due to variable lab processing times, we ask 7 days of turn around time for lab results.
 We currently use a “No News is Good News” policy.
 This means normal lab results are not typically reviewed unless you call to request the results.
 Abnormal results will be reviewed either by phone or in an appointment.
 We will attempt to reach you by phone or mail if your results require additional follow-up.
 You can access most lab results via your Lyon-Martin MyChart.

 You can send any completed forms via email to our general inbox: firstname.lastname@example.org or you can drop them off or mail them to us at 1735 Mission Street, San Francisco, CA 94103.
 You can also fax them to us at (415) 252-7512.

 If you know that you are not going to be able to make your appointment, please let us know as soon as possible so we can accommodate others in the schedule.
-We do not charge fees for no-shows or cancellations, we just want to make sure others are able to access the care they need, and we cannot do that if people no-show appointments and take up an appointment that could have been used for someone else.
+We do not charge fees for no-shows or cancellations, we just want to make sure others are able to access the care they need, and we cannot do that if people no-show appointments that someone else could have needed.